drbean/curriculum/pages/homepage/markdown/LecturesCourses.md

 - [Three sayings](saying.html) Be ambitious, Nothing succeeds.., Turn on, tune in ..
 - [Culture Course](culture.html) The 5th language skill
 - [Turn Presentation](presentation.html) Yielding the floor to the next speaker
+- [KeiSato](KeiSato.html) Quizzes for his students about me and him